 By keeping patients upright on a daily basis and exercising their paralyzed limbs, ReWalk may alleviate many of the health problems associated with long-term immobility, including osteoporosis, pressure sores, and problems with the urinary, respiratory, cardiovascular and digestive systems.
-ReWalk is also an alternative to other walking assistive and standing devices.
+ReWalk also is an alternative to other walking assistive and standing devices.
 Likewise, patients who use ReWalk can reduce their dependence on powered wheelchairs and the oversized vehicles required to transport them.

 Make an appointment or schedule a tour online: